7 M&A Valuation Methods: Calculate a Companies True Worth

 It’s therefore important to incorporate both historical performance and forward-looking elements in your valuation of all your intangible assets.

-Insider Secrets to M&A Valuation Methods: Turning Qualitative Factors Into Quantitative
+M&A Valuation Secrets: Turning Qualitative Factors Into Quantitative

 The real art of M&A valuation lies in turning qualitative factors into quantitative ones.
 This is where valuation experts come in.
 Their job is to take intangible factors like intellectual property, strong customer relationships, and barriers to entry and translate them into numbers that potential buyers can understand.